-Harassing Or Offensive Messages - BSU information systems must not be used for the exercise of a user's right to free speech.
+Harassing Or Aggressive Messages: - Users must understand that BSU information systems must not be used as an avenue to abuse the exercise of a user's right to free speech.
+While cognizant of freedom of speech and academic freedom, the use of BSU's Information Systems to engage in any communications that are in violation of any BSU Policy and/or applicable Federal and/or State Laws is prohibited.
 Sexual, ethnic, and racial harassment, including unwanted telephone calls, electronic mail, and internal mail, is strictly prohibited.
 Users must not respond directly to the originator of offensive electronic mail messages, telephone calls, or other communications.
 Harassment of any type is strictly prohibited.
-Employees must report these types of communications to their manager, the Human Resources and/or the Enterprise IT Security Department.
+Employees must report these types of communications to their manager, the Human Resources and/or the Enterprise IT Security Department